dwyl/learn-data-structures/README.md

 Say we want to insert a value into our array.
 Similar to how the number of steps in searching is dependent on where the value is in the array, inserting depends on where you want to insert the element into the array.
-If you want to insert an element on the the end of an array then this is considered the 'best case scenario' as it only take the computer one step.
+If you want to insert an element onto the end of an array then this is considered the 'best case scenario' as it only take the computer one step.

 The number of steps increase when you want to insert an element anywhere else in the array.
-Say for example you want to insert the value`"ten"` into our array near the earlier at index 2.
-Currently, index 2 has a value.
-It has a the value `"three"`.
+Say for example you want to insert the value`"ten"` into our array near the beginning at index 2.
+But index 2 already has a value, it has the value `"three"`.
 As we do not want to replace any of the values in our array, we only want to add to it, we first need to shift all the values over to make space.